Bayesian regression tree models for causal inference: regularization, confounding, and heterogeneous effects

 \section{Introduction}

 The success of modern predictive modeling is founded on the understanding that flexible predictive models must be carefully regularized in order to achieve good out-of-sample performance (low generalization error).
-In a causal inference setting, regularization is less straightforward: In the presence of confounding, regularized models originally designed for prediction can bias causal estimates towards some unknown function of high dimensional nuisance parameters \citep{hahn2016regularization}.
-That is, despite offering excellent predictive performance, the causal conclusions from a naively regularized nonlinear regression are likely to be substantially biased, leading to high estimation error of the target parameter.
-A key finding in this paper is that this effect will be especially pronounced in flexible models which allow for heterogeneous effects.
+In a causal inference setting, regularization is less straightforward, for (at least) two reasons.
+One, in the presence of confounding, regularized models originally designed for prediction can bias causal estimates towards some unknown function of high dimensional nuisance parameters \citep{hahn2016regularization}.
+Two, when the magnitude of response surface variation due to prognostic effects differs markedly from response surface variation due to treatment effect heterogeneity, simple regularization strategies, which may be adequate for good out-of-sample prediction, provide inadequate control of estimator variance for conditional average treatment effects (leading to large estimation error).

-To mitigate these estimation problems we propose a flexible sum-of-regression-trees --- a {\em forest} --- to model a response variable as a function of a binary treatment indicator and a vector of control variables.
-Our work departs from existing contributions --- primarily \cite{hill2011bayesian} and later extensions --- in two important respects: First, we develop a novel prior for the response surface that depends explicitly on estimates of the propensity score as an important 1-dimensional transformation of the covariates (including the treatment assignment).
-Incorporating this transformation of the covariates is not strictly necessary in response surface modeling, but we show that it can substantially improve treatment effect estimation in the presence of moderate to strong confounding, especially when that confounding is driven by targeted selection --- individuals selecting into treatment based on somewhat accurate predictions of the potential outcomes.
+To mitigate these two estimation issues we propose a flexible sum-of-regression-trees --- a {\em forest} --- to model a response variable as a function of a binary treatment indicator and a vector of control variables.
+To address the first issue, we develop a novel prior for the response surface that depends explicitly on estimates of the propensity score as an important 1-dimensional transformation of the covariates (including the treatment assignment).
+Incorporating this transformation of the covariates is not strictly necessary in response surface modeling in order to obtain consistent estimators, but we show that it can substantially improve treatment effect estimation in the presence of moderate to strong confounding, especially when that confounding is driven by targeted selection --- individuals selecting into treatment based on somewhat accurate predictions of the potential outcomes.